Azure/azure-powershell/src/Storage/Storage.Management/help/Az.Storage.md

 Locks ImmutabilityPolicy of a Storage blob containers

 ### [Move-AzDataLakeGen2Item](Move-AzDataLakeGen2Item.md)
-Move a file or folder to another a file or folder in same Storage account.
+Move a file or directory to another a file or directory in same Storage account.

 ### [New-AzDataLakeGen2Item](New-AzDataLakeGen2Item.md)
-Create a file or folder in a filesystem.
+Create a file or directory in a filesystem.

 ### [New-AzDataLakeGen2ItemAclObject](New-AzDataLakeGen2ItemAclObject.md)
 Creates a DataLake gen2 item ACL object, which can be used in Update-AzDataLakeGen2Item cmdlet.